-"post-hoo" test revealed a significant difference between the corresponding groups (p<0.05); 1The change in VRT1 group is significantly higher than those in the control group.
+1The change in VRT1 group is significantly higher than those in the control group.
 No significant difference was found between other pairs of groups.
-VRT: Virtual reality training; GTI: Grouptime interaction effect; SD: Standard deviation; CI: Confidence interval; R: range: min-max; m: meter; s: second reported that the 6-Minute Walk Test scores improved in the VRT group14.
-However, in those studies, the data obtained on gait performance were obtained via scales that are not sufficiently objective and detailed.^{10,14} In the present study, gait was objectively examined using the STP.
+VRT: Virtual reality training; GTI: Grouptime interaction effect; SD: Standard deviation; CI: Confidence interval; R: range: min-max; m: meter; s: second exercise on dementia reported that exercise had positive effects on gait speed, cadence, stride length, stride time, and double support time.
+26,28,29,30 However, there is insufficient evidence regarding the effects of VRT on these parameters.
+A study compared VRT to walking exercise in individuals with dementia and concluded that overall gait performance in both groups had improved after 8 weeks.
+10 Another study compared VRT to conventional exercise in individuals with memory complaints.
+At the end of the 12-week study, researchers reported that the 6-Minute Walk Test scores improved in the VRT group.
+14 However, in those studies, the data obtained on gait performance were obtained via scales that are not sufficiently objective and detailed.
+10,14 In the present study, gait was objectively examined using the STP.
 To the best of our knowledge, this research represents a pioneering investigation into the effects of VRT on STP in dementia.
-A number of studies have demonstrated significant improvements using the Kinect in healthy older adults.^{29,30} However, this research expands upon the existing understanding of the effects of different types of VRT methods (Kinect or ALDA) on the STP of gait in elder adults with dementia, and possible improvements in these parameters.
+A number of studies have demonstrated significant improvements using the VRT in healthy older adults.^{29,30} However, this research expands upon the existing understanding of the effects of different types of VRT methods (Kinect or ALDA) on the STP of gait in elder adults with dementia, and possible improvements in these parameters.
 The results of our study demonstrated that the experimental groups exhibited no significant advantage over one another.
 However, the observed improvements in gait and gait cycle time in the virtual reality groups suggest that VRT may offer clinical utility for individuals with dementia.
 Our study aligns with numerous existing studies in the literature, which have also documented improvements in gait and gait cycle time in virtual reality groups.